-"Victor/Victoria" contains some of the last singing on film done by either Robert Preston (who died of lung cancer in 1989) or Julie Andrews (lost her lovely singing voice due to throat surgery in 1997).
+"Victor/Victoria" contains some of the last singing on film done by either Robert Preston (who died of lung cancer at age 69 in 1987) or Julie Andrews (lost her lovely singing voice due to throat surgery in 1997).

 More Trivia from Victor/Victoria